-John Garofano is a Fulbright Scholar (2020) who previously served as the NWC Dean of Academics from July 2009 to July 2015.
-Previously he taught in the National Security Affairs and held the CAPT Jerome Levy Chair in Economic Geography.
+John Garofano is Chair of the NWC Faculty Advisory Council.
+He was a Fulbright Scholar in 2020 and previously served as Dean of Academics.
+Previously he taught in the Department of National Security Affairs and held the CAPT Jerome Levy Chair in Economic Geography.
 Garofano's research interests include military intervention, Asian security, and the making of U.S. foreign policy.
 Publications include The Indian Ocean: Rising Tide or Coming Conflict?, The Intervention Debate: Towards a Posture of Principled Judgment, Clinton's Foreign Policy: A Documentary Record, and articles in International Security, Asian Survey, Contemporary Southeast Asia, Orbis and the Naval War College Review.
-In 2011 Dr. Garofano deployed to Helmand Province, Afghanistan, to support the First Marine Expeditionary Force (I MEF) in assessment and redteaming.
-Prior to joining the War College, Garofano was a Senior Fellow at the Kennedy School of Government.
+In 2011 he deployed to Helmand Province, Afghanistan, to support the First Marine Expeditionary Force in assessment and red-teaming.
+Prior to joining the War College, he was a Senior Fellow at the Kennedy School of Government, Harvard University.
 He has taught at the U.S. Army War College, the Five Colleges of Western Massachusetts, and the University of Southern California.
-He received his Ph.D. and MA in Government from Cornell University, an MA in Security Studies from the Johns Hopkins School of Advanced International Studies (Bologna/Washington), and a BA in History from Bates College.
+He received his PhD and MA in government from Cornell University, an MA in security studies from the Johns Hopkins School of Advanced International Studies (Bologna/Washington), and a BA in history from Bates College.

 Marc A. Genest is the Forrest Sherman Professor of Public Diplomacy in the Strategy and Policy Department and is Area Study Coordinator for the Insurgency and Terrorism electives program.
-From 2008-16, he served as the founding Co-Director of the Center on Irregular Warfare and Armed Groups (CIWAG) at the Naval War College.
-In 2011, Professor Genest was a civilian advisor at Division Headquarters for Regional Command - South in Kandahar, Afghanistan where he assessed the division's counterinsurgency strategy.
+From 2008-16, he served as the founding Co-Director of the Center on Irregular Warfare and Armed Groups (CIWAG) at the U.S. Naval War College.
+In 2011, Professor Genest was a civilian advisor at Division Headquarters for Regional Command-South in Kandahar, Afghanistan where he assessed the division's counterinsurgency strategy.
 In 2009, Genest received the Commander's Award for Civilian Service from the Department of the Army for outstanding service as a Special Adviser to the Commander of Task Force Mountain Warrior while stationed in Regional Command-East in Afghanistan.
-Dr. Genest earned his Ph.D. from Georgetown University in International Politics.
+Professor Genest earned his PhD from Georgetown University in international politics.
 Before coming to the Naval War College, Professor Genest taught at Georgetown University, the U.S. Air War College, and the University of Rhode Island.
 While at the University of Rhode Island, Professor Genest received the University's Teaching Excellence Award.
 He is also a political commentator for local, national and international radio news and television stations as well as for local and national print media.
 In addition, Genest worked on Capitol Hill for Senator John Chafee and Representative Claudine Schneider.
-His books include, Negotiating in the Public Eye: The Impact of the Press on the Intermediate-Range Nuclear Force Negotiations, Conflict and Cooperation: Evolving Theories of International Relations and Stand!
+His books include, Negotiating in the Public Eye: The Impact of the Press on the Intermediate-Range Nuclear Force Negotiations, Conflict and Cooperation: Evolving Theories of International Relations, and Stand!
 Contending Issues in World Politics.
 His co-edited book From Quills to Tweets: The Evolution of American Wartime & Revolutionary Communication Strategies recently appeared with Georgetown University Press.
 He has also written articles dealing with international relations theory, strategic communication, American foreign policy and public opinion.